angstblog/letters/2024-03-20-you-thou-and-i-again.md

 **§ 6.
 Thou Did'st, Not I**

-[I've written elsewhere about existential verbs](https://galen.me/p/contra-wagner), but trying to think take this tentative notion of ’*dwarf mode*’ seriously — and write from *inside* it, as above — reveals a more interesting issue with first person pronouns.
+[I've written elsewhere about existential verbs](https://galen.me/p/contra-wagner), but trying to think take this tentative notion of '*dwarf mode*' seriously — and write from *inside* it, as above — reveals a more interesting issue with first person pronouns.

 In the last season of these letters, both of us wrote a lot about the self.
 The [parliament](https://angst.blog/3), [naïve](https://angst.blog/15) and [stilted](https://angst.blog/4).
 The [ethics](https://angst.blog/27) of an [ethical distortion](https://angst.blog/37).
 Now, through Woolf, you give us a more mature question: “[what fragments, what images … still resonate?](https://angst.blog/39)”